-With Microsoft's push to prioritize cross-platform services as well as be a mobile-first company, it's become very important to provide programs on iOS and Android, instead of trying to convince users to adopt software on Windows and Windows Phone.As part of this strategy the company has delivered Office apps (Excel and Office Mobile suite for Android phones.
+With Microsoft's push to prioritize cross-platform services as well as be a mobile-first company, it's become very important to provide programs on iOS and Android, instead of trying to convince users to adopt software on Windows and Windows Phone.As part of this strategy the company has delivered Office apps (Word, Excel and PowerPoint) for iOS and an Office Mobile suite for Android phones.
 Now the company has released a touch-optimized beta version of Word, Excel and PowerPoint for Android tablets.

 Late to the party

-Given that Google's office suite has been out for some time, Microsoft is lagging behind in the touch-optimized productivity suite market, but it the company is hoping to find success from the many people who have already bought into its ecosystem.Currently Word for Android tablets (along with PowerPoint) is only available for ARM-based Android tablets with a 7' to 10.1' screen, 1GB RAM and running KitKat (4.4.x) or Lollipop (5.0).
+Given that Google's office suite has been out for some time, Microsoft is lagging behind in the touch-optimized productivity suite market, but it the company is hoping to find success from the many people who have already bought into its ecosystem.Currently Word for Android tablets (along with Excel and PowerPoint) is only available for ARM-based Android tablets with a 7' to 10.1' screen, 1GB RAM and running KitKat (4.4.x) or Lollipop (5.0).
 But Microsoft is working on expanding it further, specifically to Intel-powered tablets.In the beta version, there is no need to have an Office 365 account to download these apps,a Microsoft email address is enough to sign up to this 'Freemium' version.
 Unsurprisingly, Word for Android tablets is not as fully featured as its desktop sister version.
 But Microsoft has brought the most commonly-used features in the desktop version of the program over to the Android tablet touch-optimized offering.You can format your text, insert objects (such as pictures, text boxes and links), change the layout, track changes and alter viewing options.
 With the last option, the ability to switch between read and edit view is a highlight, as Word is not just about creating and editing documents, but also about consuming them.
-The read option borrows from the Kindle by allowing you to change the background of your documents from the traditional white to sepia or black (for night view).If you have the Google Docs.
+The read option borrows from the Kindle by allowing you to change the background of your documents from the traditional white to sepia or black (for night view).If you have the OneDrive app on your tablet it automatically syncs the data (you can add both personal and business accounts).
+You can also add Dropbox or your SharePoint site, as well as opening documents stored locally on your device.
+Documents can then also be saved in the cloud again in any of these locations.One really important feature that is missing at the moment is the ability to collaborate with others on the same document - something that is included in Google Docs.
 This is the biggest omission in this beta version, but there is also no option to export as PDF, no find and replace feature, and spell check wasn't supported on my device (Samsung Galaxy Note 8.0).

 The familiar ribbon interface remains